 How to Bet on SEC Football

 Like every conference, the SEC has certain characteristics that set it apart, and that bettors need to take into account when considering weekend wagers.
 Here are five tips to keep in mind when wagering on your betting apps:

 1. It’s Alabama and Everyone Else

 The Crimson Tide may have lost to Clemson in two of three national championship games from 2017-19, but Nick Saban and Alabama got back to the top with a win over Ohio State in the 2021 title game.

-Entering the 2019 season, the Tide have won four of the past five SEC titles, and hasn’t lost more than one game in conference play since 2010.
+Entering the 2020 season, the Tide have won five of the past seven SEC titles.
 Moneyline betting on Alabama opponents may appear tempting, but don’t be fooled.
 As history indicates, the Tide rarely loses to league opponents straight up.

 2. Careful Against the Spread

 And yet, the dominance of Alabama and the few other elite programs in the SEC doesn’t always translate to wins in point spread betting.
-The lines involving Alabama and Georgia even LSU can often be ridiculously large, and these aren’t the kind of programs that will pour it on once the game is in hand; they’re more likely to put in third-stringers to keep their stars from getting hurt.
+The lines involving Alabama, Georgia and Florida can often be ridiculously large, and these aren’t the kind of programs that will pour it on once the game is in hand; they’re more likely to put in third-stringers to keep their stars from getting hurt.